Roman villa of Freiria: Architecture

 The site is situated in a rural area surrounded by agricultural lands.

-It is constituted by a "villa", with the "domus", of which a few floors have been found in the northeast corner of the peristyle (with a covered patio set on columns, around a garden) with a marble column base and fallen capital, and an "impluvium" (square opening in the middle of the atrium that collected rainwater.
+It is constituted by a "villa", with the "domus", of which a few floors have been found in the northeast corner of the peristyle (with a covered patio set on columns, around a garden) with a marble column base and fallen capital, and an "impluvium" (square opening in the middle of the atrium that collected rainwater).
 In the thermae is a water tank, with stones detected suggesting a possible buttress supporting the wall of the tank, possibly being a "natatio" that would simultaneously serve the northern thermal complex and the needs of the villa fructuária.

 The surrounding agricultural area includes rural structures such as a barn and winery.
-The granary, which is large and extremely well built, has buttresses distributed along the northern and eastern foundation corridors, indicating a walled courtyard that used natural slab flooring.
+The granary, notable for its size and solid construction, has buttresses distributed along the northern and eastern foundation corridors, indicating a walled courtyard that used natural slab flooring.
 Also along the southern edge was an area expressly designed for an earth oven to bake bread and an altar in honor of Triborunis (an indigenous divinity).